6 of the best dermaplaning tools on the internet

 Closer's best dermaplaning tool at a glance:

-Best Amazon dermaplaning tool: Veet Sensitive Precision Dermaplaning Face Kit, £10.25 View offer on Amazon
+Best Amazon dermaplaning tool: Veet Sensitive Precision Dermaplaning Face Kit, £11.99 - View offer on Amazon

-The treatment leaves behind glowy dolphin-smooth skin in the same way any home waxing kit would, so it's ideal for giving you a smooth canvas ready for any make-up look.
+The treatment leaves behind glowy dolphin-smooth skin in the same way any home waxing kit would.
+So, it's ideal for giving you a smooth canvas ready for any make-up look.
 We've found some of the best dermaplaning tools for you to use at home to achieve a perfect salon glow.

 There are so many different tools out there, from electric trimmers to more scalpel-like razors, that will all leave you with a gorgeous healthy glow.
 We've researched the best, with reviews and ratings to match.
 Keep scrolling to find the best dermaplaning tools, as well as our dedicated FAQ section.

-SHOP: The best dermaplaning tools to shop online in 2023
+SHOP: The best dermaplaning tools to shop online

 Best Amazon dermaplaning tool

-Our favourite hair removal brand, Veet, which specialises in products of hair removal creams, has
+Our favourite hair removal brand, Veet, which specialises in products of hair removal creams, has blessed us all with a dermaplaning kit available to buy easily on Amazon.
+It includes a vibrating dermaplaning razor handle, two-blade refills, and two single-use oil treatments.

 Pros